-FactSet conducts business outside the U.S. in several currencies including the British Pound Sterling, Euro and Japanese Yen.
+FactSet conducts business outside the U.S. in several currencies including the British Pound Sterling, Euro, Japanese Yen and Indian Rupee.
 As such, it is exposed to movements in foreign currency exchange rates compared to the U.S. dollar.
 To manage the exposures related to the effects of foreign exchange rate fluctuations, the Company utilizes derivative instruments (foreign currency forward contracts).
-FactSet uses foreign currency forward contracts to manage its exposure to foreign exchange rate risk.
 The Company's primary objective in holding derivatives is to reduce the volatility of earnings and cash flows associated with changes in foreign currency.